 - Regularly test and maintain the plan

-When preparing your disaster recovery plan, key proactive steps include conducting a business impact analysis and figuring out how you will restore data, critical applications, and business operations after you’ve been hit with a disaster or emergency.
+When preparing your disaster recovery plan, key proactive steps include conducting a business impact analysis and figuring out how you’ll restore data, critical applications and business operations after you’ve been hit with a disaster or emergency.

 4. Processes and Actions

 Once you’ve created business continuity and disaster recovery plans, the actions taken to implement each plan will differ.

 If your organization is faced with a threat to business continuity, your continuity planning team will take actions appropriate for the specific scenario.
 In the event of a hurricane, for example, those actions might include: